DDI Call for Proposals: Innovation Funding

 Application and Review Process for All Proposals: Applications may be submitted at any time.
 Proposals may be subject to an initial review followed by a face-to-face interview with the proposer(s).
 (The face-to-face interview may be waived for conference proposals.)
 Expect at least a month for the review process to be completed.
 Note that our application process is the same as during 2016.

 Application Preview (to help you prepare): CFP_2016_Prep_Doc

 You can draw on several Duke resources before submitting your proposal:

-- CIT staff can help you think through pedagogical issues and share examples.
+- Learning Innovation staff can help you think through pedagogical issues and share examples.
 (Contact: firstname.lastname@example.org)

 - OIT staff can help determine how much technical support your project is likely to require and share examples.
 (Contact: email@example.com)

 - Your departmental or school IT staff may be able to help with your proposal or project.